mvysny/vaadin-on-kotlin/docs/guides/security.md

 * `javax.annotation.security.PermitAll` allows any logged-in user to see this view.

 These rules are quite simple and cover only the basic authorization needs.
-You can simply define more complex rules as a Kotlin code in the `View.enter()` which is invoked on navigation to that particular view.
-For Vaadin, simply check the rules in the `BeforeEnterObserver.beforeEnter()` function.
+You can simply define more complex rules as a Kotlin code in the `BeforeEnterObserver.beforeEnter()` function of a particular route.

 For example, the View may check e.g. whether given user has the right to see particular record or a document.
 If not, [AccessRejectedException](src/main/kotlin/eu/vaadinonkotlin/security/AccessRejectedException.kt) must be simply thrown.